CrafterIsMine/Aether-Drifter/README.md

 **Controls:**

-1.WASD: Navigate your ship through the infinitely generating aether.
+1.WASD: Navigate your ship through the infinitely generating aether.<br>
-2.Left Click (Hold): Shoot projectiles.
+2.Left Click (Hold): Shoot projectiles.<br>
 3.Spacebar: Release aether mass from your body.
-This shrinks your size and makes you move much faster, but decreases your shooting rate.
+This shrinks your size and makes you move much faster, but decreases your shooting rate.<br>
-4.Shift: Dash to quickly evade enemies (has a cooldown).
+4.Shift: Dash to quickly evade enemies (has a cooldown).<br>

 Survive as long as possible.
 The enemies will spawn in increasing numbers as the waves progress.